Grapevine | Southlake | Colleyville | Hurst | Euless | Bedford | Arlington, Texas

 Before coming to a decision about the where their children should live and how often the other parent should have access to a child should know something about the law before their child custody goals.
 First, Texas law about conservatorship is divided into two section: conservatorship and possession.
 Parents should understand both.
 Katherine Allen will help clients learn about these issues.

-Conservatorship: Making Decisions About and For the Child
+Making Decisions About & For the Child

 Conservatorship determines which parent makes important decisions about the child.
 These decisions can involve consent to dental, psychological and medical care and treatment; religion; education, and to provide information about these matters to the other parent or authorize the appropriate, provider or institution to provide such information.